Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

-The observable presented here also provides a considerable improvement as compared to the equilateral configuration of EECs proposed in \cite{Holguin:2022epo}.
-While the latter provides a robust peak at the angular scale of the top, it is statistically inefficient since only triplets of particles in nearly equilateral configurations contribute.
-The top peak using the observable of \Refcite{Holguin:2022epo} is shown in \fig{armadillo_b}, highlighting the significant statistical gain by a factor of $\sim 50$ of our new observable.

-\emph{The $W$ as a Standard Candle.}---The identification of the angular scale of the $W$ is the first key insight of this \emph{Letter}, and opens the door to using $m_W$, which is known with a remarkable uncertainty of $\pm 12$ MeV \cite{ParticleDataGroup:2022pth}, to calibrate the mass scale of the top quark.
-The presence of the $W$ introduces a dependence of the EEC distribution on the dimensionless scale, $m_t/m_W$, which can be extracted from measurements of the shape of the distribution around the peak.
+\emph{The $W$ as a Standard Candle.}---The identification of the angular scale of the $W$ is the first key insight of this \emph{Letter}, and opens the door to using $m_W$, which is known with a remarkable uncertainty of $\pm 12$ MeV~\cite{ParticleDataGroup:2022pth}, to calibrate the mass scale of the top quark.
+The presence of the $W$ introduces a dependence of the EEC distribution on the dimensionless scale $m_t/m_W$, which can be extracted from measurements of the shape of the distribution around the peak.
 In particular, the {\emph{ratio}} of the location of its peaks is determined by $m_t/m_W$.
 This reflects the commonality between the rest frame of the top and the frame in which the $W$'s production is isotropic, and so their peak locations are determined by a single shared boost.
 The distribution in the peak region can be computed using rigorous factorization theorems and expressed in terms of the top mass in a short-distance mass scheme \cite{Hoang:2009yr,Hoang:2017suc}.
 The known value of $m_W$ then allows a conversion to a measurement of $m_t$ in a short-distance mass scheme.
-Although it may seem like the three-body decay of the top complicates mass measurements, the intermediate $W$ in the decay is, in fact, an important gift, allowing for an elegant and complete calibration mechanism.
+In this light, the complicated three-body decay of the top, via the intermediate $W$, is in fact a gift.